IBM/cp4waiops-gitops/docs/how-to-create-local-registry.md

 {"repositories":[]}
 ```

+**Note:**
-**Note:** For `user_name` and `password` , specify the user name and password for your registry.
-For `local_registry_host_name`, specify the registry domain name that you specified in your certificate, such as registry.example.com.
-For `local_registry_host_port`, specify the port that your docker registry uses to serve content
+- For `user_name` and `password` , specify the user name and password for your registry.
+- For `local_registry_host_name`, specify the registry domain name that you specified in your certificate, such as `registry.example.com`

-## Access the docker registry
+- For `local_registry_host_port`, specify the port that your docker registry uses to serve content

+## Access Docker Registry

-### Generate the base64-encoded user name and password or token for your mirror registry
+### Generate base64-encoded User Name and Password or Token for Your Mirror Registry

 ```
 # echo -n '<user_name>:<password>' | base64 -w0